SpielmannLab/nf-core_rnaseq/uzl_omics_nf-core.md

 ```bash
 NXF_SINGULARITY_HOME_MOUNT=true
 ```
-You can use the following bash-script as an example:
+You can use the following batch script as an example:

 ```bash
 #!/bin/bash